| Title: | Microbiome Analysis Plotting and Visualization |

 The function takes in a matrix of ordinated data, optionally

-centers the data using specified methods (mean
+centers the data using specified methods (mean, median, or

-), and then calculates the angle (theta) for each point relative
+NULL), and then calculates the angle (theta) for each point relative

 to the centroid.
 The data points are then sorted based on these theta values